andrew/ultimate-awesome/README.md

 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
+- [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [fucking-awesome-stock-resources](https://github.com/Correia-jpv/fucking-awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
-- [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.